 If you or someone you know is trying to reduce their cholesterol, you’ve heard about statins.
 They are a type of prescription medication that lowers blood cholesterol.

 Statins reduce the production of cholesterol by the liver.
 This can prevent extra cholesterol from building up on the inside of arteries, which could lead to heart attack or stroke.
-One study that involved three hospitals found that statins seem to work best for patients who have a genetic predisposition for heart attacks.
+One study that involved three hospitals found that statins seem to work best for people who have a genetic predisposition for heart attacks.

 Joint pain is considered a minor side effect of statin use, though if you suffer from it, it might not seem minor to you.

 There is little recent research on statins and joint pain.
 One case study suggested that statins that dissolve in fats, called lipophilic statins, have a higher likelihood of causing joint pain, but further research is needed.

 While muscle pain and joint pain are clearly separate issues, if you’re on statins and experiencing aches, it might be worth considering exactly where the pain is.
 According to the FDA, some medications interact with statins to actually increase the amount of statin in your bloodstream.
 This is true for grapefruit and grapefruit juice as well.
 In very rare cases, rhabdomyolysis, a potentially fatal condition, can occur.
 The vast majority of people who use statins will not have to worry about this condition, but you should discuss any aches and pains with your doctor.

 Statins have been shown to help prevent heart attack and stroke, especially in cases where those health issues are inherited.
 But statins are not the only way to reduce cholesterol.
 Simple changes in your diet and an increase in exercise can make a difference.

 If you’re considering statins, also think about losing weight and eating more healthfully.
 Eating more produce and less meat and replacing simple carbohydrates with complex ones can reduce your cholesterol.